Renata Sorrah: Meme

 Sorrah was featured in a meme, "Math Lady", that went viral in the 2010s.
 The meme has its origins in a scene from the 2004 telenovela Senhora do Destino, which was widely popular in Brazil at the time, receiving high ratings even in reruns.
 Nazaré Tedesco, Sorrah's character in the show, is one of the most famous villains in the history of Brazilian telenovelas, and different memes involving her are popular in the country.
 However, this particular meme, which shows the actress with a confused look, usually accompanied by overwhelming mathematical formulas, has gone beyond Brazilian borders, being used internationally.
-According to the website Know Your Meme, the oldest known use of the meme as a reaction dates back to October 31, 2013.
+According to the website Know Your Meme, the oldest known use of the meme as a reaction date back to October 31, 2013.